HatmanStack/accelerated-intelligent-document-processing-on-aws/src/ui/README.md

 -------------------------------------------

-# Getting Started with Create React App
+# Getting Started with Vite

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project uses [Vite](https://vitejs.dev/) as the build tool and development server.

 ## Available Scripts